petersarkis1/Smiles/README.md

 This was my very first independent full stack application in addition to my first React and React Native app.

-Communication between user was a challenge because there was no direct link, instead all the users talked to the database to gather information on the others.
+Communication between users was a challenge because there was no direct link.
+Instead all the users talked to the database to gather information on the others.
+My solution was adding a refresh option that could allow for retrieval of updated information.
+An alternative solution would be to use a socket connect like firebase to have data relayed to the user without the need of continuous api calls.